 I also spent a fair amount of time visiting my new friends in the village, where I was delighted with their ancient and localized lifestyle -their slate-tiled huts were made with mud walls and the entrance-ways paved with a mud and cow-dung mixture to keep away mosquitoes.
 They welcomed me into their home, and showed me the surrounding fields where they grew the wheat they made the chapatis from which they gave me for dinner, the river where they swam and washed their clothes; I picked small green mangos with them to make spicey pickle, and wonderfully rich-flavoured yellow mulga berries, all within a 2-km radius of the village.

 One day Kalidas and his brother took me a while of a walk away from the village at dawn (because it got very hot later in the day for walking) to see the villagers' Durga-temple.
 This was one in constant use, I had been told of someone just recently being cured of semi-blindness after praying there fervently each day.
+We eventually arrived at a small concrete shrine, not much to look at from the outside.
+We went inside and the energy was palpable.

 There before us was a figure carved from stone, obviously from the same era and in the same style of sensual rounded sculpture as the ones which bedecked the Jain temples in the town.
 They had obviously found this single figure of Durga from one of the ruins in the area and installed it in their temple.
 But the bizzarre thing was, they had clothed Her!